dorjeduck/momograd/README.md

 `micrograd` is a tiny scalar-valued autograd engine and a neural net library on top of it with PyTorch-like API.
 For an in depth explanation of what it is about and it's implementation details, don't miss to watch Andrej's excellent YouTube video [The spelled-out intro to neural networks and backpropagation: building micrograd](https://www.youtube.com/watch?v=VMj-3S1tku0).

  `momograd` aims to follow `micrograd's` clean implementation structure with no intention to go beyond its functionality, but to learn how things can be done in Mojo.
-Expect to encounter bugs and rough edges here.
+Expect to encounter bugs and sharp edges here.

 ## momograd.engine